nicole-andrews/github-portfolio/README.md

 Future improvements:
-I want to expand the amount of meals you can add  to includes snacks. \n I also am going to add a menu option so that you can go back and add foods to certain meals. \n I also want to add graphics.
+I want to expand the amount of meals you can add  to includes snacks.
+I also am going to add a menu option so that you can go back and add foods to certain meals.
+I also want to add graphics.